solana-labs/solana-program-library/docs/src/transfer-hook-interface/specification.md

 ### (Optional) Instruction: `UpdateExtraAccountMetaList`

-In the case that an on-chain program needs a method for updating its list of required accounts for `Execute`, the `UpdateExtraAccountMetaList` instruction allows for exactly that.
+The `UpdateExtraAccountMetaList` instruction allows an on-chain program to update its list of required accounts for `Execute`.
 By implementing this instruction, developers can make updates to their list of required extra accounts stored in the validation account.

 - **Discriminator:** First 8 bytes of the hash of the string literal `"spl-transfer-hook-interface:update-extra-account-metas"`